 11230 Gold Express Drive, Suite 310

-George Usi is President of California based Cyber Security Governance as a Service firm Omnistruct, an active Board Member of not-for-profit Secure The Village, and one of multiple founding members of the California IPv6 Task Force.
+George Usi is CEO of Cyber Security Governance as a Service firm Omnistruct, an active Board Member of not-for-profit Secure The Village, and one of multiple founding members of the California IPv6 Task Force.
 He is actively involved in IPv6 advocacy with the State of California and Sacramento lawmakers under the mentorship of HP Fellow, Jim Bound†, and Dr Vint Cerf.
-George was also a contributing writer on the Utility of Commercial Wireless Study – A Technology Roadmap for Disaster Response and was awarded the IPv6 Pioneer Award in 2007 by the IPv6 Forum and Jim Bound for his research work on Terrestrial Based Delay Tolerant First Responder Networks in Disaster Scenarios using IPv6 (MetroNet6).
+George was also a contributing writer for the Utility of Commercial Wireless Study – A Technology Roadmap for Disaster Response for Northern Command and was awarded the IPv6 Pioneer Award in 2007 by the IPv6 Forum and Jim Bound for his research work on Terrestrial Based Delay Tolerant First Responder Networks in Disaster Scenarios using IPv6 (MetroNet6).

 George holds a Bachelor’s degree in Strategic Management from California State University Sacramento and graduated from the Stanford GSB SLEI/LBAN program by Dr Jerry Porras, Dr Paul Oyer, and Dr Hayagreeva “Huggy” Rao.

 Ed is a current Microsoft MVP (first awarded back in 2004) and has spent the last 15 years working in networking as an IT Professional.
 He is actively involved in the Pacific IT Professionals users group http://www.pacitpros.org/ – the largest IT Pro user group in Northern California.
 Follow him on twitter @ehorley or check out his blog at http://www.howfunky.com/

-Salman Asadullah – CAv6TF Co-Chair, San Francisco Bay Area
+Rick Graziani – CAv6TF Co-Chair, San Francisco Bay Area, North Bay

 North American IPv6 Task Force Liaison